meetash/ash-utils/README.md

   - `header_name`: Custom header name for request ID (default: X-Request-ID)
 - BaseApi Configuration
   - `request_id_header_name`: Header name for request ID propagation (default: X-Request-ID)
+  - `context_keys`: List of keys that should be searched in the request body and added to the logger context when the exception is reported (eg: `["orderId", "kitId"]`).
+The key will be converted to snake case when added to the logger context.

 ### Error Handling